alokpatra/aws-cloudwatch/README.md

 ## To manually verify the script is working

+On the managed instance which you want to monitor, you can verify by manually running the following command

+`$ ./mon-put-instance-data.pl --mem-util --mem-buffer --mem-cached --mem-used --mem-free --mem-avail  --disk-space-util --disk-path=/ --verbose --verify`

 It will fetch the following metrics
 Memory Utilized(in %)
 Memory Buffers(in MB)